jedisct1/rsign2/Torgap-made-easy.md

 In case of LESS it starts with control of your keys.
 A government can revoke your `VC` authorization to drive, but not your other VCs to receive medical care or do business.
 Better than the current.
 Keep a separation of interests.

-However in our vision, it has to be more of **MORE: "My Own Reputation Emerges"** ...from the web, securely, privately, sovereignly, and self-imposed.
+However in our vision, it has to be more of **MORE: "My Own-grown Reputation Emerges"** ...from the web, securely, privately, sovereignly, and self-imposed.

 LESS is the easier way to go, but you sell your a bit of your pure self-sovereign soul on the way.
 MORE is harder, stricter, more free and more authentic with regard to the word self-sovereign.
 Some LESS identity solutions are more like **'self-service' in a proprietary identity shop**.